Page Contents

 1-Hour Norcal Coastal Tour

-Keep your eyes peeled for dolphins and whales as you whisk by Point Reyes National Seashore and its iconic lighthouse.
-Coast along the stunning Northern California shores and Highway 1, before looping back over the iconic Golden Gate Bridge.
+Keep an eye out for dolphins and whales as you fly over Point Reyes National Seashore and its famous lighthouse.
+Then, follow the stunning Northern California coastline and Highway 1 before looping back over the Golden Gate Bridge.

 45-Minute Greater Bay Area Seaplane Tour